Probate Lawyer in Needham, MA

 - Distribution.
 Determining which assets pass under the will and which might pass into established trusts, and making the final distribution to heirs.

-We can guide you through every step, minimizing your stress and protecting you from potential legal pitfalls.
+We can guide you through every step, minimizing your stress and helping protect you from potential legal pitfalls.

 For Heirs and Beneficiaries